Code-Institute-Submissions/covid-tracker-1/README.md

 PROMISE ALL AND FETCHES

+CORS ISSUE - clear all cookies to prevent

 When I get a 429 on initally loading data, the x axis goes mad and has a range of 10,000 even though the data doesn't contain such numbers.
 Fixes itself when more data loads: filter was removing values with null.
 I was then using population from [i] but this mapping was out because nulls had been removed